tc39/notes/meetings/2019-06/june-5.md

 MBS: Seems like queue is empty.
 Frank particular ask or conclusion for this discussion?

-FTG: Two asks from me: ask for advance to stage 2, other is stage 3 reviewers if that happens.
+FYT: Two asks from me: ask for advance to stage 2, other is stage 3 reviewers if that happens.

 MBS: Do we have consensus to move this proposal to stage 2?
 No objections.